 COASTAL PATHWAYS & TRAILS

-Ballina is blessed by being very flat which makes it extremely easy to get around.
+Ballina is blessed by being very flat making it extremely easy to get around.
 We have numerous pathways that cater for different scenic views.

 Historic Riverfront Walk This trail consists of nineteen signage panels that provide brief insights into the history of the area that are located along the pathway between Fawcett Park and North Wall in East Ballina.
 The whole pathway is relatively flat (incline going over Missingham Bridge) and follows the river so you can enjoy water views the entire length so keep an eye out for dolphins and bird life.
 You will pass cafes and coffee shops so you can stop and grab a bite to eat along the way.
 NB.
 There are water fountains along the way.